f442y/server_project_writeup/server_project_md/setting_up_system_architecture/setting_up_system_architecture.md

 sudo systemctl status docker
 ```

-The output should show docker as `active` (in green), as above in when [installing docker on Debian](#install-docker-on-raspberry-pi-os-debian).
+The output should show docker as `active` (in green), as above in when [installing docker using an automated script](#install-docker-using-automated-script).

-We can also see if docker is installed by running the command `docker --version` in the terminal and seeing if there is an output.
+We can also see if docker is installed by running the command `sudo docker --version` in the terminal and seeing if there is an output.

 Running the docker command on Ubuntu on the `orangepi` will require `sudo`.
 The steps to add the `orangepi` user to the docker group are the same as [Debian](#install-docker-on-raspberry-pi-os-debian).

+See how to [add a user to the docker group](#adding-current-user-to-docker-group), this allows us to run `docker` without `sudo`.

+##### Adding Current User to Docker Group

 To add the current user to the `docker` group, run
 ```